petrzilkovah/english-for-designers/year-review/index.md

 5. What is something you accomplished this year that you are proud of?

 I showed my work in progress a little bit more and opened myself to feedback that way (it's more convenient to submit the work last minute, since then I do not have to/can't revise).
-And begin to writing more!
+And writing more!

 6. What is one thing you learned about yourself this year?